 |Up to half of adults suffer from mental illness

-Britain's National Health Service suggests that up to half of adults have suffered from a mental illness in their life.
-The Health Survey for England shows that 25 per cent of all adults have had a mental health problem.
-A further 18 per cent believe they have suffered from one but have not seen a doctor.
-A mental health expert said more should be done to get people the help they need.
-He said: "[These] figures are another wake-up call for the NHS to ensure that mental health support is available for people who need it when they need it….Effective mental health treatment saves lives."
+Britain's National Health Service (NHS) suggests that up to half of adults have suffered from some form of mental illness at some stage in their life.
+Data from the Health Survey for England reveals that 25 per cent of all adults have been diagnosed with a mental health problem, while a further 18 per cent believe they have suffered from one but have not seen a doctor for diagnosis.
+Mental health expert Andy Bell said more needed to be done for people to get the help they need.
+Mr Bell said: "[These] figures are another wake-up call for the NHS to ensure that mental health support is available for people who need it when they need it.
+Timely access to effective mental health treatment saves lives."

 Researchers questioned 5,000 adults about their experiences.
-They found that 26 per cent of them were diagnosed with a mental illness.
-Depression was the most common form of mental illness, with 19 per cent of people suffering from it.
-Women are more likely to suffer from problems than men.
-Over 40 per cent of middle-aged women have had an illness at some time in their life.
-A spokeswoman from a mental health charity said: "These are shocking figures…because the scale of mental illness is already known but too often ignored."
+They found that 26 per cent of people said they had received a mental health illness diagnosis.
+According to the survey, depression was the most common form of mental illness, with 19 per cent of people saying they had suffered from the condition.
+Women are more likely to suffer from mental health problems than men.
+Over 40 per cent of middle-aged women have been diagnosed with an illness at some point in their life.
+A spokeswoman from the mental health charity Sane bemoaned the survey's findings.
+She said: "These are shocking figures…because the scale of mental illness is already known but too often ignored."